-- Loss of relevance: Once an item is no longer needed—a packet of crisps has been munched or a can of soda polished off—research has shown that it loses relevance to the consumer.
+Once an item is no longer needed—a packet of crisps has been munched or a can of soda polished off—research has shown that it loses relevance to the consumer.
 They seek to get rid of it, either deliberately (hopefully deposited in a bin) or unintentionally.
-For example, someone has lunch on a bench and puts an empty sandwich carton down next to them when they’re done; they then play with their phone for 15 minutes.
+For example, someone has lunch on a bench and puts an empty sandwich carton down next to them when they’re done, then they play with their phone for 15 minutes.
 The carton is now off their radar, and the longer it is left, the more likely that they will get up and leave it behind.
 The same thing tends to happen to umbrellas on sunny days!
-But imagine this scaled up to something like Glastonbury or a park on a warm Bank Holiday weekend.
+But imagine this scaled up to something like Glastonbury or a park on a sunny Bank Holiday weekend.

 This is the big one.
 Humans evolved as social animals: we look at each other to see how to behave in different situations because we don’t want to stand out from the crowd.
 In modern society, we’re not worried about attracting the attention of sabre-tooth tigers but embarrassing ourselves.
 If people are uncertain about what to do with their rubbish—perhaps because the nearest bin is full or a bin isn’t visible—and they see others leaving things behind, it is very likely that they will do the same thing.
 After all, it has the social seal of approval.

 Keeping all this in mind, one more example.
 Every so often we throw a Christmas party at our house with friends, family, and neighbours.
 It is a gentle gathering, with cake and carollers.
-Yet every time, as the last guest departs, we find rubbish piled throughout the house: on window ledges, the floor, bookshelves … basically any available surface.
+Yet every time, as the last guest departs, we find rubbish piled throughout the house: on window ledges, the floor, bookshelves … basically any available flat surface.
 Rather than use the very visible bin or put things near the kitchen sink or simply ask what to do with their cups, plates, and cutlery, people will place things wherever they finish with them.
 The problem is not just at Glastonbury.